conbojs/conbo/README.md

 </div>
 ```

-Or if you prefer to use custom tag names, simply use a hyphenated, lower case version of your `View` or `Glimpse` class name:
+Or, if you prefer to use custom tag names, simply use a hyphenated, lower case version of your `View` or `Glimpse` class name:

 ```html
 <my-view>